RyanXGrace/Stories/best_worst_day.md

 "Do you babysit often?"
 I asked, and you smiled.

-"Oh, off and on ever since I was fourteen.
+"Off and on ever since I was fourteen.
 I don't usually let anyone drink rum though.
 I might get kicked out of the Baby-Sitters Club for this."

 I laughed at that, and it seemed to make us both a little more comfortable.
 You casually looked around the room, watching people, and it felt good that you weren't pressing me about what happened.